Limit Laws for Poincar\'e Recurrence and the Shrinking Target Problem: Introduction

+We now describe the recent literature on limit laws for the recurrence problem, with particular attention to the recurrence-vs-hitting contrast.
+Borel--Cantelli lemmas (or Zero--one laws) have been considered in \cite{ dolgopyat-2022-multiple, he-2023-quantitative, hussain-2022-dynamical, kirsebom-2023-shrinking, kleinbock-2023-dynamical }.
+Instead of discussion all of the results, we highlight Dolgopyat, Fayad and Liu \cite{dolgopyat-2022-multiple}, who prove a \emph{multiple} Borel--Cantelli lemma for exponential multiple mixing systems provided that the targets satisfy some abstract hypotheses.
+They can apply their abstract result to both recurrence and hitting.

+The first results we discuss in detail are `Strong Borel--Cantelli lemmas for recurrence', which have only been established in the past few years.
+Such results strengthen the $0$--$1$ law by giving a quantitative relationship between the rate of returns and the measure of the neighbourhoods.
+The first results we describe, in order of appearance, are \cite{ persson-2023-strong, ars-2025-recurrence, persson-2026-strong, huang-2025-exponential }.
+When the measure of $B(x,\imr_k(x))$ does not depend on $x$, and under exponential decay of $3$-fold correlations, Persson and the author, individually \cite{persson-2023-strong,ars-2025-recurrence} and jointly \cite{persson-2026-strong}, prove

+under some decay conditions on the sequence $M_n = \mu(B(x,\imr_n(x)))$.
+These results can be applied to a class of Gibbs measures for piecewise expanding maps of the interval and Axiom A systems.
+Moreover in \cite{persson-2026-strong}, the decay conditions on $(M_n)$ are significantly weakened and the optimal error term is obtained under a short returns estimate.
+Huang, Li and Velani~\cite[Theorem~1.6]{huang-2025-exponential} obtain \eqref{eq:persson-ars} with the optimal error term for self-conformal systems equipped with Gibbs measures, assuming only that $M_n \to 0$.

+He~\cite{he-2024-quantitative}, Levesley, Li, Simmons and Velani~\cite{levesley-2024-shrinking}, and Huang, Li and Velani~\cite{huang-2025-exponential} instead consider targets of the form $B(x,r_k)$ whose radii do not depend on $x$ (in fact \cite{he-2024-quantitative,levesley-2024-shrinking} consider rectangles).
+In \cite{he-2024-quantitative}, He considers piecewise expanding systems of $[0,1]^{d}$ and measures $\mu$ that are absolutely continuous with respect to the Lebesgue measure.
+He establishes

+whenever $\sum_{k=1}^{\infty}r_k^{d} = \infty$ and $r_k \to 0$, and where $h$ is the density of $\mu$.
+In \cite{levesley-2024-shrinking}, the authors restrict the measure $\mu$ to be the Lebesgue measure and are able to remove the condition $r_k \to 0$, while also obtaining an error term.
+When $\mu$ is a Gibbs measure equivalent to the $\alpha$-Hausdorff measure, \cite[Theorem~1.7]{huang-2025-exponential} establishes

-At the same time, Holland and Todd~\cite{holland2025Distributional} proved recently that, for measure-preserving systems with absolutely continuous measure $\mu$ satisfying exponential decay of correlations for $\bv$ versus $\Ell{1}(\mu)$ observables, the sum $\sum_{k=1}^{n} \charfun_{B(x,r_n)}(T^{k}x)$ converges in distribution to an \emph{averaged} Poisson distribution, where $r_n = \tau/2n$ for some constant $\tau > 0$.
-More precisely, Holland and Todd show that
+In another direction, Holland and Todd~\cite{holland-2025-distributional} prove that, whenever $\mu$ is absolutely continuous with respect to the Lebesgue measure such that correlations decay exponentially for $\bv$ versus $\Ell{1}(\mu)$ observables, $\sum_{k=1}^{n} \charfun_{B(x,r_n)}(T^{k}x)$ converges in distribution to an \emph{averaged} Poisson distribution, where $r_n = \tau/2n$ for some parameter $\tau > 0$.
+More precisely, for all $k \in \naturals$,

-where $h$ is the density of $\mu$.
-The appearance of the density of $\mu$ in both \eqref{eq:he} and \eqref{eq:poisson} suggests that the distributional limit of \eqref{eq:boshernitzan:sum} should involve the density, at least in the case when $r_n$ does not depend on the centre of the ball.